CrayLabs/SmartSim/doc/experiment.rst

 -----
 ``Model(s)`` represent any computational kernel, including applications, scripts, or generally, a program.
-They can interact with other SmartSim entities via data transmitted to/from SmartSim Orchestrators.
+They can interact with other SmartSim entities via data transmitted to/from SmartSim Orchestrators using a SmartRedis client.
 Models in PT, TF, and ONNX (scikit-learn, spark, and others) can be written in Python and called from Fortran or any other client languages.
 The Python code executes in a C runtime without the python interpreter.